hynespm/am-ops/README.md

-# am-ops
+# AM-OPS

-Docker container with tools used for building AMI products
+Docker container for working with AWS CLI, Terraform, Packer and Python

+More tools will be added over time